-The main tenets of living a healthy lifestyle are repeated by physicians, in magazine articles, on television shows, and even your mother: eat a healthy diet, exercise regularly, and get plenty of sleep.
+The main tenets of living a healthy lifestyle are repeated by physicians, in magazine articles, on television shows, and even by your mother: eat a healthy diet, exercise regularly, and get plenty of sleep.
 But there is an additional tool to use in your quest for good health and longevity – meditation.

 Meditation may sound radical or “hippy-dippy” to some, but more and more research is showing that those who meditate are experiencing real health benefits from this practice.
 Benefits that can improve your brain health and potentially prolong your life.